dagron78/Metis_AI_RAG/README.md

 - **Background Task System**: Asynchronous processing with task prioritization and resource management
 - **Testing**: Comprehensive test suite for RAG functionality and response quality
 - **Deployment**: Docker
+- **Text Formatting**: Modular system for formatting code, lists, tables, and markdown

+## Text Formatting System

+Metis RAG includes a sophisticated text formatting system that enhances the readability and presentation of LLM responses:

+### Features

+- **Code Block Formatting**: Proper syntax highlighting, language detection, and indentation
+- **List Formatting**: Consistent formatting for ordered and unordered lists
+- **Table Formatting**: Proper alignment and formatting of markdown tables
+- **Markdown Formatting**: Enhanced formatting for headings, emphasis, links, and other markdown elements
+- **Performance Monitoring**: Tracking and analytics for formatting operations

+### Architecture

+The text formatting system follows a modular approach with clear separation of concerns:

+- **Formatters**: Specialized components for different types of formatting (code, lists, tables, markdown)
+- **Rules**: Patterns and replacements for identifying and formatting specific elements
+- **Monitor**: Performance tracking and analytics for formatting operations

+For more details, see the [Text Formatting Architecture](docs/technical/text_formatting_architecture.md) documentation.

 ## Getting Started